DTegano/NHL-Prediction-using-Machine-Learning/README.md

 # Analysis - Raw Data

-Before conducting analysis, it's always a good idea to view the data and get familiar with its' contents before.
+Before conducting analysis, it's always a good idea to view the data and get familiar with its' contents.
 Since I'm using R, it's also a good idea to attach your data set so that variables are much easier to call.
 Once this has been completed, one of the first commands you should run with a new data frame is the structure and summary functions.
-Since my teams and results loaded in as characters, I'll first change these variables to factors.
+Since my teams and results variables loaded in as characters, I'll first change these variables to factors.
 It's also very important to deal with any missing values.
 I did already fix all of my missing values in Part 1, but it still can't hurt to check just in case:

 ```
  table(is.na(dt))